Home » Blog » Website Management » 6 Reasons Your Website Viewer Won’t Come Back – A Drive-Through

 Continuing down the road of the first impressions a website visitor might have, we need to spend some time on responsiveness.
 For those who are not familiar with the terminology, it means your website is working properly both on desktop screens and mobile.

-If you don’t have that agenda, then you can easily check your analytics to find out what devices most of the people are using to enter your website.
+If you don’t have that agenda, then you can easily check your analytics to find out what devices most people are using to enter your website.
 Even if they’re a small group of people, using mobiles (which I highly doubt), you still need to make sure your website is responsive.
 If the content is a mess when a website viewer comes, he’ll exit right away, be sure of that!

 3. Pop-ups

-Right after we checked our speed time and the way that the website responses, it’s time for the next sign a traveler looks at the screen.
+Right after we checked our speed time and the way that the website responds, it’s time for the next sign a traveler looks at the screen.
 A website visitor starts exploring the content you have, but a pop-up interrupts him.
 Once, twice… many times.
 Excessive pop-ups can be crucial to their experience.
 It’s like the sound of your car when you don’t have your seatbelt on – it won’t stop and you just want to yell “I know already!”.

 Messages that appear to be rather unpleasant and unnecessary than useful, can really piss a user off.
 They might have been reading something very important or getting interested in whatever they found in your page, but if you stop them from that and interrupt their actions in an unappropriated way, it will get them to leave and never come back.